 Kitchens are remodeled for different reasons.
-Many people remodel simply because it will increase the value of their home and ultimately pay for itself.
+Many people remodel simply because it will increase the value of their homes and ultimately pay for themselves.
 After all, how likely are you to buy a house with an ugly and outdated kitchen?
-For others, it’s not about increasing the value of their home, but creating a more inviting space for family and friends.
-While a kitchen remodel is not a small task, it will add value, charm and uniqueness to your home that will last for years.
+For others, it’s not about increasing the value of their home but creating a more inviting space for family and friends.
+While a kitchen remodels is not a small task, it will add value, charm, and uniqueness to your home that will last for years.

-If your kitchen flooring is separate from the rest of the floor plan, then it is recommended to use a nice tile flooring since it is easier to clean and more conducive with the kitchen environment.
+If your kitchen flooring is separate from the rest of the floor plan, then it is recommended to use a nice tile flooring since it is easier to clean and more conducive to the kitchen environment.
 A tiled kitchen floor can also be stylish and make the kitchen more attractive.
 We do not recommend using vinyl flooring in the kitchen or anywhere in your home simply because it is made from cheap material that isn’t durable.
 Your kitchen flooring needs to be able to hold up against a high level of foot traffic.
 If your kitchen flooring is connected to the adjoining room, then consider wood flooring.

 There are several types of countertops to choose from and different price ranges.
-Keep in mind that the kitchen counter is a place that will see a lot of wear and tear, so it is highly recommended not to install laminated or tiled ones.
+Keep in mind that a kitchen counter is a place that will see a lot of wear and tear, so it is highly recommended not to install laminated or tiled ones.
 Although pricier, there is really nothing more attractive than a granite kitchen countertop.
 In addition to being stylish, granite holds up well against scratches and nicks.
 However, quality and stylish countertops are certainly not limited to granite.
 Soapstone has come on recently as a trendy pick.
-Quartz, concrete and marble all solid and stylish picks as well.
+Quartz, concrete, and marble all solid and stylish picks as well.
 Another trendy and unique look is butcherblock.

 Although often overlooked, think of backsplash tiling as the final addition to your kitchen that completes an overall theme or certain look.
 It’s like a piece of jewelry that can make your kitchen shine.
-But the backsplash not only adds style and design to your kitchen, but protects the wall from grease and food debris.
+But the backsplash not only adds style and design to your kitchen but protects the wall from grease and food debris.
 Think about it?
 Are you going to spend all that money on a beautifully remodeled kitchen, but have a wall behind the stove and sink that is littered with stains?
 I don’t think so.
-While there are a number of backsplash tiles to choose from, some of the more popular ones are subway, diagonal, custom mosaic, laser-cut and mirror tile.
+While there are a number of backsplash tiles to choose from, some of the more popular ones are subway, diagonal, custom mosaic, laser-cut, and mirror tile.

-Cabinets are an essential part of a kitchen remodel since they have such a significant impact on the overall design, space and budget of your project.
-You not only want to choose stylish and quality cabinets, but ones that are space efficient, which will ultimately maximize the capabilities of your newly remodeled kitchen.
+Cabinets are an essential part of a kitchen remodel since they have such a significant impact on the overall design, space, and budget of your project.
+You not only want to choose stylish and quality cabinets, but ones that are space-efficient, which will ultimately maximize the capabilities of your newly remodeled kitchen.
 When choosing the right cabinets, you should focus on the door style and finish.